Multiple road closures in Killeen this week

 - Schwertner Drive, from Wood Hollow Drive to Whitmire Drive

-Repairs are being made to the streets in these areas, and personnel and equipment need to enter the roadway to complete the work.
+Repairs are being made to the streets in these areas, and personnel and equipment must enter the roadway to complete the work.

 This full project is scheduled to be completed around the end of February.